-It’s important before you do anything, make sure you and your offspring get clear on some key points.
+Before you do anything, make sure you and your offspring get clear on some key points.
 Will your child contribute to the down payment?
 Who will pay for carrying charges, utilities, and repairs?
 Will there be roommates, and if so, how will they be selected, and will you have any say in the matter?
-When mom or dad comes to town, can they crash there?
-You want as few gray areas as possible.
+When mom or dad comes to town, can you crash there?
+Leave as few gray areas as possible.

 Knowing what you and your child definitely need versus what would be nice to have will help you focus your search.
-Things to consider include what you each want in a neighborhood, access to transit to get to where you need to go (school, job, etc.) as well as security issues, for example, is a doorman building a must have?
+Things to consider include what you each want in a neighborhood, access to transit to get to school or job, as well as security issues (for example, is a doorman building a must have)?

 Give some thought to amenities as well.
 What’s essential: A gym?
 A washer/dryer?
 An outdoor space of some kind?
 Be realistic about what will actually get used, because you will be paying for it.

-One of the first things you’ll notice when looking at New York City real estate is that co-ops are typically significantly cheaper than condos.
+One of the first things you’ll notice when looking at NYC real estate is that co-ops are typically significantly cheaper than condos.
 However, the rules for co-ops tend to be stricter and often allow only the primary owner to live there.

-Look at a listing ahead of time and see if it says explicitly that parents buying for kids is allowed.
+Look at a listing ahead of time and see if it says explicitly allows parents buying for kids.
 (Many listings will specify this.)
 If not, don't assume it's not permitted, but make sure before moving ahead so you don’t waste your time.

-While there's no hard and fast rule when it comes to which kinds of co-ops are more likely to allow parents buying for kids, generally, the high-end buildings on Park and Fifth avenues and Central Park West are less open to it than buildings on less posh streets, or smaller co-ops.
+While there's no hard and fast rule when it comes to which kinds of co-ops are more likely to allow parents buying for kids, the high-end buildings on Park and Fifth avenues and Central Park West are generally less open to it than buildings with not-so-fancy addresses, or smaller co-ops.